Yampa River Rafting

 We don’t want you to miss out on this trip so we’ll hold your spots, payment-free, for 24hrs while you make your final arrangements & prepare for payment.

 In addition to the listed trip cost, we collect an additional 9% for River and Land Access Fees (ie. Forest Service, BLM, City, Private Land Use).

-Trip insurance is recommended to help cover incidentals like cancelled flights, sickness or medical evacuations
+- RoamRight Travel Insurance is recommended to help cover unforeseen circumstances, such as cancelled flights, sickness or medical evacuations.

-Guests needing to be evacuated from these remote canyons will be charged a minimum of $1000 per person.
+- Guests needing to be evacuated from the canyon will be charged a minimum of $1,000 per person.